web-jamil/JARVIS/README.md

-Here’s a list of common voice commands you can implement fby  **Jarvis** system, organized by category.
+Here’s a list of common voice commands you can implement by  **Jarvis** system, organized by category.
 These commands can be expanded and customized based on your needs.

 ---